armbian/build/documentation/user-faq.md

-# Why there are more download options?
+# What to download?

 Each board is fully supported with three basic system options: Debian Wheezy, Jessie and Ubuntu Trusty + one desktop build per board.

 # Which kernel to use?

-Stable kernels are production ready but they are different:
+All stable kernels are production ready, but you should use them for different purpuses:

- * for headless server or light desktop operations mainline kernel (linux-image-next-) is recommended.
+ * for headless server or light desktop operations use vanilla kernel (linux-image-next-[KERNELFAMILY](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))

- * for video acceleration, audio, IR, NAND, ... you should stick to legacy (linux-image-)
+ * for using video acceleration, audio, IR, NAND, ... you should stick to legacy (linux-image-[KERNELFAMILY](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))

 # How to prepare SD card?

-Unzipped RAW images can be written with supplied imagewriter.exe on Windows XP/2003/Win7 and with [Win32Diskimager](http://sourceforge.net/projects/win32diskimager/) on Windows 8.x or with DD command in Linux/Mac:
+Unzipped .raw images can be written with supplied imagewriter.exe on Windows XP/2003/Win7, with [Win32Diskimager](http://sourceforge.net/projects/win32diskimager/) on Windows 8.x or with DD command in Linux/Mac:

 	dd bs=1M if=filename.raw of=/dev/sdx
 	# /dev/sdx is your sd card device

+Image writting takes around 3 minutes on a class 6 SD CARD

+# How to boot?

+Insert SD card into a slot and power the board.
+First boot takes around 3 minutes than it reboots and you will need to wait another one minute to login.
+This delay is because system updates package list and creates 128Mb emergency SWAP on the SD card.

+Normal boot (with DHCP) takes around 35 seunds with a class 6 SD CARD.

 # How to login?

-Login as **root** and use password **1234**.
+Login as **root** on console or via SSH and use password **1234**.
 You will be prompted to change this password at first login.
 This is the only pre-installed user.

 Desktop images starts into desktop without asking for password.
 To change this add some display manager: